Editors Pick of the Week News

 October 26, 2016

-The LabBox connects to the SCALEXIO Processing Unit using dSPACE’s proprietary IOCNET (I/O Carrier Network) networking technology.
-IOCNET, the company says, was developed for and is optimized specifically to meet the requirements of real-time applications, particularly in terms of latency and bandwidth.
-Through an IOCNET Router, users can extend their SCALEXIO LabBox setups further with more I/O or computing power by linking in additional LabBoxes or SCALEXIO Processing Units.
+The LabBox’s 19th slot is used to house dSPACE’s proprietary IOCNET (I/O Carrier Network) networking technology.
+The brief here is that IOCNET is optimized for real-time applications, particularly in terms of latency and bandwidth.
+Using an IOCNET Router, you can beef up your SCALEXIO LabBox setup with more I/O or computing power with additional LabBoxes or SCALEXIO Processing Units.